 Depending on the funding call, staff costs may include additional permanent staff time, or newly recruited staff.
+The UCD Procedure for costing in permanent staff time can be found here.

 Where additional staff are being included this must be line with the FTWA.
 Your local HR Partner will be able to confirm the status of the individual in mind